 Make no mistake: trucking is critical to our American economy.
 Industry elites know the importance of their role in our complex system.
 But what’s particularly fascinating is that trucking industry leaders often focus on the wrong things and keep the industry moving at status quo (perhaps even in the wrong direction), even though political and economic conditions demand drastic change.

 Long-lasting and meaningful change eludes our grasp as of yet, and there are many reasons for this.
 But the single most important factor is almost entirely latent, hidden from common view.
-Out of the thousands of TED Talk videos that exist, not one is dedicated to the trucking industry.
+Out of the thousands of TED Talk videos that exist, only one is dedicated to anything remotely related to the trucking industry.
 You can count the number of decent books written on the industry on your fingers, and for the most part only truck drivers read or listen to trucking-related blogs or podcasts.
 Which is all to say, credible interest in understanding the industry remains remarkably low.

 Nobody outside the industry cares about what’s going on.
 And at a glance, it seems that efforts from the inside aren’t much better.
 Trucking companies have little incentive to invest in change, especially since most effective changes would run counter to their objectives.
 And politicians risk much to gain little by bringing up the repressed and stigmatized discourse that is “trucking.”
 Well-intended yet unsuccessful attempts in the past, and even now, by industry leaders and political elites to improve conditions leaves us with an emergent crisis in global supply chain management and the American economy.
 Almost certain erosion of our logistics system will occur, yet nobody’s addressing root problems.